In This Article

 Vape cart potency varies, with THC levels ranging from moderate to high.
 However, many carts are marketed as high-THC cannabis concentrates.

 Beginners should start with lower THC concentrations and gradually increase as needed.
-If you can only find high-THC carts, start with a single puff – maybe two – and see how you feel after a few minutes.
+If you can only find high-THC carts, begin with a single puff – maybe two – and see how you feel after a few minutes.
 There's no reason you can't take additional puffs as needed.
 Additionally, some carts focus on other cannabinoids (so you can use a CBD cart instead if you want a non-intoxicating experience).

 Effects typically last 2 to 4 hours.
 However, consumption frequency, cannabis tolerance, the cart's THC content, and other factors all affect the duration.